Questions to Ask Adoptive Parents During Your First Meeting

 Just as there are many good questions to ask adoptive parents, there are also some questions and topics to avoid during your initial phone call or meeting.
 Here are some suggestions to keep in mind as you get to know prospective adoptive families:

-Avoid focusing on infertility issues the family has faced.
+- Avoid focusing on infertility issues the family has faced.
 This can be a very sad topic, as many adoptive families have spent years trying to become a mom and dad.
-It is important for you to know they have been through a lot and want to be parents.
 They will be forever grateful for the gift of parenthood you are giving to them.

-Avoid making promises or agreeing to anything before you have had time to reflect.
-Say that you’ll definitely consider their ideas but would like some time to think about them and to talk with your Adoption Specialist.
+- Avoid making promises or agreeing to anything before you have had time to reflect.
+Say that you’ll consider their ideas but would like some time to think about them and to talk with your adoption specialist.

-Avoid asking too many detailed questions at first.
+- Avoid asking too many detailed questions at first.
 While you might just be making conversation, it can come across as invasive.
 It’s a good idea to start by talking a little about yourself — the adoptive parents want to get to know you, too!

-Avoid bringing anyone to the meeting who is unsupportive of your adoption plan.
+- Avoid bringing anyone to the meeting who is unsupportive of your adoption plan.
 This will only make everyone feel uncomfortable.
 Later on, you can introduce people who you think are more accepting of your decision.

-Finally, remember that the prospective adoptive parents are excited to get to know you as well — they are probably just as curious, nervous and hopeful about this phone call or meeting as you are.
+Finally, remember that the prospective adoptive parents are excited to get to know you as well.
+They are probably just as curious, nervous and hopeful about this phone call or meeting as you are.
 Don’t be afraid to talk about yourself and share your goals and plans for your baby as you meet couples that want to adopt.
 Here are some tips to keep in mind as you interact with the adoptive family:

-The main thing to remember is that it is OK to feel nervous — this is a big step in your life, and choosing the right adoptive family is very important.
-As you meet potential families to adopt your baby, make sure you ask all of the questions you are interested in knowing to ensure you have chosen the right adoptive family for your baby.
+The main thing to remember is that it is okay to feel nervous — this is a big step in your life, and choosing the right adoptive family is very important.
+As you meet potential families to adopt your baby, make sure you ask all of the adoption interview questions you are interested in knowing to ensure you have chosen the right adoptive family for your baby.